Domestic Yak: Profile and Information

 They are polygynous animals, meaning one male can mate with more than one female during the breeding season.
 Yaks mate in the summer, depending on the local climate, usually between July and September.

-Numerous bulls venture away from large herds in small bachelor gatherings for the rest of the year, but when they get bored, they become aggressive and fight each other regularly to initiate dominance.
+Numerous bulls venture away from large herds in small bachelor gatherings for the rest of the year.
+Still, when bored, they become aggressive and fight each other regularly to initiate dominance.

 Bulls often fight more explicitly, frequently charging at each other with heads lowered or sparring with their horns, in addition to bellowing, non-violent threat displays and scratching the ground with their horns.

-During the rut, bulls often wallow in dry dirt, often when scent-marking their territories with urine or feces.
+Bulls often wallow in dry dirt during the rut, when scent-marking their territories with urine or feces.
 Between May and June, females give birth to a single calf, and the gestation period lasts about 257 to 270 days.

-At one year of age, calves are typically weaned and become independent shortly after that.
-In general, females give birth when they are 3 to 4 years of age and hit their peak reproductive activity at six years old.
+Calves are typically weaned at one year and become independent shortly after that.
+Generally, females give birth when they are 3 to 4 years old and reach their peak reproductive activity at six years old.

 Relationship with humans